-The Open Dialog Foundation has noted that the continuation of rights violations against the detained opposition activists, as well as the lack of freedom of assembly and freedom of speech in Kazakhstan.
+The Open Dialogue Foundation has noted that the continuation of rights violations against the detained opposition activists, as well as the lack of freedom of assembly and freedom of speech in Kazakhstan.
 Considering the words of President Nursultan Nazarbayev expressed on March 2, 2012 at a meeting with heads of diplomatic missions accredited in Astana, that “a ship called the OSCE continues to go roll on one side“, we express our concern about the state of democracy in this country and bring the latest developments to your attention.

 Refusal to grant Alia Turusbekova’s righ to appeal